catberry/catberry/docs/index.md

 ```

 Now you have created the project structure.
-Also you can see some instructions in console that say how to install and start
+Also you can see some instructions in the console that say how to install and start
 the application.

 You need to install dependencies: